-According to the preliminary findings presented in the previous paragraph, it seems possible to state that, on the one hand, the Smart City concept is widely interpreted as a process capable to tackle urban problems related to economic competitiveness but more and more and more focused on issues related to social equity and environmental performances (Wolfram, 2012).
+According to the preliminary findings presented in the previous paragraph, it seems possible to state that, on the one hand, the Smart City concept is widely interpreted as a process capable to tackle urban problems related to economic competitiveness but more and more focused on issues related to social equity and environmental performances (Wolfram, 2012).
 On the other hand, the Resilient City is largely interpreted as a process addressed to empower cities and citizens to cope with external - environmental, social, economic - pressures.
-Hence, due to the relevant synergies between the two concepts, some authors emphasize the increasing area of overlap among them, comprising resilience among the Smart Cities' objectives and highlighting that smart initiatives should allow cities to "become more livable and resilient and, hence, able to respond quicker to new challenges" (Kunzmann, 2014).
+Hence, due to the relevant synergies between the two concepts, some authors emphasize the increasing area of overlapping among them, highlighting that resilience is more and more frequently included among the Smart Cities' objectives and that smart initiatives are often addressed to allow cities to "become more livable and resilient and, hence, able to respond quicker to new challenges" (Kunzmann, 2014).
 Moreover, some international organizations and networks as well as numerous cities are promoting integrated strategies for building up smarter and more resilient cities, as a key step for effectively counterbalance the challenge of climate change as well as for pursuing a better integration between mitigation and adaptation strategies (Klein et al., 2005).
-For example, the American Planning Association (APA) has "created a Smart Cities and Sustainability Task Force, whose mission is to address advances in technology and innovation to cultivate cities which are smarter, more resilient and sustainable" (McMahon, 2014); the Asian Cities Climate Change Resilience Network (ACCCRN), funded by the Rockefeller Foundation, is striving for "developing smarter, resilient cities in India" (ACCCRN, 2015).